Mayor of the East Midlands announces £41.5 million investment for A614 and A6097 roads

 Mayor of the East Midlands, Claire Ward, said:

 “This project is a big win for our communities.
 I’m driving this investment because better transport means better lives.
-This multi-million investment we’re putting into the A614/A6097 corridor is a game changer for North Nottinghamshire.
+This multi-million investment we’re putting into the A614/A6097 corridor is a game changer for north Nottinghamshire.
 By tackling congestion at key pinch points in Edwinstowe, Lowdham, Ollerton, and Blidworth, we’re not only reducing journey delays and improving bus journeys, but we’re also making it quicker and easier for people to get where they need to be.

 “That means more time for families, better access to work and services, and a real boost to productivity and well-being.
 This funding will significantly improve the daily lives of local residents, whilst opening up the potential for new homes and drive economic growth in the area.